Cross-platform · LAN file transfer

 Finds nearby devices automatically

-Open the app on two devices on the same Wi-Fi or hotspot and they discover each other — no IP addresses or pairing codes to type.
+Open the app on two devices on the same Wi-Fi and they discover each other on the device radar — no IP addresses to type.
+Sending targets the device's cryptographic fingerprint, not its display name, so a look-alike name can never receive your files by mistake.

 -